-The 2021 Overlay & Patching Program was awarded to Coulson Excavating Co., Inc. of Loveland, CO.
-This work will begin on the week of August 16, 2021.
-Coulson will return in October to complete the Performance Park parking lot work.
+The 2021 Overlay & Patching Program was awarded to Coulson Excavating Co., Inc. of Loveland, CO, with work beginning on Aug.
+16, 2021.

 This program consists of overlaying or removing (milling) the existing asphalt and replacing it with a new asphalt surface.
 Performance Parking Lot will be repaved and restriped as part of this program, and numerous roads throughout Town will receive overlay or patching improvements.
 This program is not expected to result in any full road closures, but lane closures and local detours will be necessary to complete the work.